 In most situations, a lender will ask the borrower to offer a personal guarantee on the loan that will be provided.
-This method of “recourse” financing means that your personal assets might be at risk if something goes wrong with the loan.
+This method of “recourse” financing means that a borrower’s personal assets might be at risk if a borrower defaults on the loan.
 For example, if you are unable to meet the debt payment and foreclosure happens, then the lender can leverage your personal assets to recover the lost funds.

-Recourse financing is the most common type of loan offered by banks and private lenders for real estate purchases.
+Recourse financing (also called “full recourse”) is the most common type of loan offered by banks and private lenders for real estate purchases.
 But you shouldn’t always assume that your personal assets need to be on the line if you are preparing for a real estate purchase.
 You can find options for “non-recourse” lending that might be a better fit for your needs.

 What is Non-Recourse Financing?

-Finding a lender that offers a non-recourse opportunity means that you don’t need to out a personal guarantee on the loan.
+Finding a lender that offers a non-recourse opportunity means that you don’t need to put a personal guarantee on the loan.
 The lender only looks at the asset being financed as collateral for the loan.
 In the unlikely situation that something goes wrong with the investment, then the lender can foreclose on the property.
-But you don’t need to be worried about your other assets being at risk in this bankruptcy process.
+But the use of nonrecourse debt means you don’t need to be worried about your other assets being at risk in this bankruptcy process.